U.S. Route 101 in California: Juan Bautista de Anza National Historic Trail

 The US 101 Highway is part of the auto tour route of the Juan Bautista de Anza National Historic Trail, a National Park Service unit in the United States National Historic Trail and National Millennium Trail programs.
 In 2005, Caltrans began posting signs on roads that overlap with the historic 1776 Juan Bautista de Anza trail route, so that California drivers can now follow the trail.

 Historic route: San Diego to Los Angeles

-Instead of terminating in Los Angeles, US 101 once continued all the way south through San Diego to the United States–Mexico border in San Ysidro.
+Instead of terminating in Los Angeles, US 101 once continued all the way south through San Diego to the Mexico–United States border in San Ysidro.
 However, this part was decommissioned on July 1, 1964, in favor of I-5.
 Though much of U.S. Route 101 has been superseded by I-5, several street segments of former Route 101 exist.

 Historic route in San Diego County

 Much of the route in northern San Diego County is County Route S21; this includes Coast Highway in Oceanside, Carlsbad Boulevard in Carlsbad, Coast Highway 101 in Encinitas, Camino del Mar in Del Mar, and Torrey Pines Road in Torrey Pines.
 In San Diego, one alignment entered La Jolla Village on La Jolla Blvd, while a newer alignment went through Rose Canyon under what is now I-5.
 Roads followed by US-101 in San Diego included Mission Bay Drive, Pacific Hwy, Harbor Drive and Main Street.
 It ran along National City Blvd in National City, Broadway in Chula Vista and Beyer Blvd in San Ysidro.